NBA : Ricky Rubio raises his voice in the face of racism:

 In any case, the objective is to make a « much-needed » waiting room for cancer patients at the ICO center in Badalona, which « humanizes » the difficult times patients spend in the hospital, often under dim light and sad white walls. .

-« If the environment tends to be negative, it is much worse » for the treatment of the patient, said Rubio, who recalled how his mother’s health improved when, when she was ill, she received a surprise visit from her son, who traveled from the States United to spend a few days with her.
+« If the environment tends to be negative, it is much worse » for the patient’s treatment, said Rubio, who recalled how his mother’s health improved when, when she was ill, she received a surprise visit from her son, who traveled from the States United to spend a few days with her.

-In the words of the ICO general director, Dr. Candela Calle, the aim is to liven up waiting times with « a more playful space » and color, so that the environment is « more humanized and more friendly » and, in it , families can feel « safe » and « more accompanied » emotionally.
+In the words of the ICO general director, Dr. Candela Calle, the aim is to liven up waiting times with « a more playful space » and color, so that the environment is « more humanized and more friendly » and, in it , families can feel « safe » and « more accompanied » on an emotional level.

 The space has not yet been designed, Calle has delved into questions from journalists, but the will is to do « something truly unique » that is « different ».

-The ICO works with « an absolutely comprehensive view » in caring for cancer patients, in which the « biopsychosocial » aspect that Rubio wants to provide is essential.
+The ICO works with « an absolutely comprehensive view » in caring for oncology patients, in which the « biopsychosocial » aspect that Rubio wants to provide is essential.

 Thus, « that Ricky is the friendly face of the project is very important », given that this player « brings together the values » that ICO professionals also have.